sevehub/typstpowershell/README.md

 # Vim9Script Plugin Typst & PowerShell

-This Vim9Script plugin is designed to streamline the process of compiling Typst source code into PDF files.
+This Vim9Script plugin streamlines the process of compiling Typst source code into PDF files.
+It is primarily designed for users working in Windows PowerShell (version 5) but should also be compatible with PowerShell Core.
+If you encounter any problems, please open an issue.

-Prerequisites:
+## Prerequisites:
 - Vim (>9.0) installed on your system.
 - PowerShell available.
 - Typst binary https://github.com/typst/typst/releases